 |Built||11 Temporal 9300 GE|

 In the 7th century of the Lith-Crillion Era, goliath tribes came into the Begnhidrir valley.
 The sinister appearing temples were avoided for decades.
 After a while, priests of Atlas began to commune with their god and others to learn more about the temples.
-What they learned is that the temples were once used to sacrifice victims to a powerful demon residing in the Abyss.
-The sacrificial victims were brutally tortured and then flung into the cauldrons.
-The victim's soul was drawn into the Abyss and devoured by a demon, and with each soul she became more powerful.
-In the Demon Spawn War, angels of Makašal's Zephyr Legion, went to the Abyss and destroyed the demoness and shut off the soul conduit.
-Probably the most important thing learned from the communes was that the temples were safe to trespass and their cauldrons safe to re-light.
+What they learned is that the temples were once used to sacrifice victims to a powerful demon of the Abyss.
+After being brutally tortured, the sacrificial victims were flung into great cauldrons.
+The victim's soul was drawn into the Abyss, devoured by a hungry demon.

 When the priests rekindled the flames of the temple's 66' diameter cauldrons, they were driven back by the great blue flames that seemed to rise angrily upwards.
-The cauldron's heat, once drawn from the belly of the Abyss, but now from some fiery realm of Chaos, quickly melted the surrounding snow and ice and over time drove away the glacial flows of Ice Cap.
+The cauldron's heat, once drawn from the belly of the Abyss, now from a fiery world near Chaos, quickly melted the surrounding snow and ice and over time drove away the glacial flows of Ice Cap.